 If the tyre has sustained more serious damage, it will be necessary to either continue your journey on the spare wheel, carry out a temporary repair using a tyre repair kit, or call an emergency breakdown service for a lift to a tyre centre.

-Use the box below to identify the type of TPMS fitted to your car (only the latest versions of current models are listed below).
+Use the box below to identify the type of TPMS fitted to your car (only current models are listed below).
 You will also need to know whether the reset function is accessed via a button or sub-menu within the main display.

 Once you have accessed the right sub-menu, instructions for resetting the TPMS will be shown within the main display.
 For those with a physical button, you simply need to turn the ignition on, then press and hold the TPMS button.
 The warning light will flash a couple of times and then extinguish, at which point the system has been reset.